nitsch/psmove-pair-win/README.md

 1. The Move Motion Controller is already paired to the Bluetooth radio, i.e. the radio's BDADDR is programmed into the controller.
 You can use [PS Move API][1]'s `psmovepair` utility if you do not know how to do this.
 2. The controller is not already connected (neither via USB nor via Bluetooth).
-3. In the Windwos Bluetooth settings, the radio is configured to be discoverable and to accept incoming connections.

 ## Usage